Working with workspaces

 This tab shows published R Shiny apps.
 You can also explore un-published mini-apps, explore mini-app file structure and add new files.
 You can also remove mini-apps from the gallery here.

-This tab shows a list of the tables that are available in a database that have been associated with the workspace.
-Selecting the checkbox next to any of the listed tables will bring up details regarding the file type, number of columns and rows, related activity and size, in the panel on the right hand side of the window.
+This tab shows a list of the database tables and views that are available in the workspace database.
+Clicking on a table or view will bring up details such as regarding the number of columns and rows, related activity and size, in the panel on the right hand side of the window.

 This tab shows all of the files associated with the workspace.
 These can be images, Word documents, PDFs, SQL/R scripts and custom files.

 This tab gives access to an interactive R session.
-The R console is pre-configured with a broad selection of the most popular packages and can be easily configured to include any of the 5000+ packages that have been built by the R user community.
+The R console is pre-configured with a broad selection of the most popular packages and can be further configured by the user to include any of the 5000+ packages that have been built by the R user community.
 These packages cover a wide variety of use cases from data manipulation and visualisation, to advanced analytics and machine learning, as well as specialist packages for text mining, natural language processing, genomics, clinical trials and imaging analysis.